THE FIRST RESURRECTION

 "Now this I say brethren, that flesh and blood cannot inherit the kingdom of God; neither doth corruption inherit incorruption.
 Behold I shew you a mystery; We shall not all sleep, but we shall be changed, In a moment, in the twinkling of an eye, at the last trump: for the trumpet shall sound, and the dead shall be raised incorruptible, and we shall be changed."

-These verses place the arrival of the kingdom, or millennial reign, at the same point in time as the first resurrection.
+These verses place the arrival of the kingdom, or millennial reign, at the same point in time as the bodily change, or the first resurrection.
 Rev. 20:4-6 has the millennial reign beginning at the first resurrection (see also 2 Tim.
 4:1, 8).

 Paul confirms this in verse 54 by his application of an OT passage, "THEN shall be brought to pass the saying that is written, Death is swallowed up in victory."
 The saying that is written is Isa.
 25:8.
 The context of Isa.
 25:8 is the day of the Lord (cosmic calamities in the sun and moon), and the joyous ushering in of the kingdom reign.
 This tells us precisely when the kingdom arrives.
 It arrives when “death is swallowed up in victory” at the last trump.
 Thus, it is the great single event at the last day of this age (John 6:44, 11:24), dividing this age from the age to come (Luke 14:14, 15; Mark 10:30 with Luke 20:34-36 & Eph.
 1:21).
 The “age to come” is the millennial reign.